Michael Ross (Mossad officer): Early biography

 Ross was born and raised as an Anglican in Canada.
 He grew up in Victoria, British Columbia.
 Following high school, he joined the Canadian Forces, and served in the since-disbanded Canadian Airborne Regiment of the Special Service Force at CFB Petawawa.
 After he was discharged, he toured Europe.
 In 1982, he arrived in Israel, planning to volunteer on a kibbutz before returning to Canada.
 After living in Israel for a while and becoming romantically involved with a member of the kibbutz named Dahlia, Ross decided stay and convert to Judaism.
 Ross subsequently settled on a kibbutz, completed his Judaism studies and successfully converted, and married Dahlia.
 Ross was conscripted into the Israel Defense Forces and assigned to the Combat Engineering Corps.
 He served in the West Bank, where his unit conducted patrols and searches for wanted terrorists and terror cells.
 In 1985, he was transferred to a demolitions platoon of the Golani Brigade and deployed to the Israeli security zone in southern Lebanon.
 His unit was tasked with keeping the roads free of ambushes and IEDs.
-His only combat experience was when he participated in an ambush on two Hezbollah vehicles, during which eight militants were killed.
+His only combat experience was when he participated in an ambush on two Hezbollah vehicles, during which eight terrorists were killed.